iimxinyi/HIS/README.md

 # Hybrid Inference Scheme (HIS)

-**Target:** The aim is to explore the image quality and also the misalignment between users' intentions and the generated contents, with a focus on guiding the design of an efficient hybrid inference scheme.
+**Target:** The aim is to explore the image quality and also the misalignment between users' intentions and the corresponding generated content, with a focus on guiding the design of an efficient hybrid inference scheme.

-**Paper:** "A Novel Hybrid Inference Scheme for Diffusion-Based AIGC Services" --submitted to IEEE Journal on Selected Areas in Communications (IEEE JSAC)
+**Paper:** "A Novel Hybrid Inference Scheme for Diffusion-Based AIGC Services" --submitted to IEEE Transactions on Mobile Computing (IEEE TMC).

 **Experimental Platform:** Our experiments are performed on an Ubuntu 20.04 system equipped with an Intel Xeon Gold 6248R CPU and an NVIDIA A100 GPU.